 There is usually a period of time when a person is thinking of cheating on their spouse.
-They may not admit it, or even be aware of it, but there is a time between thinking and acting upon it.

 These are 18 reasons why not to have an affair, a warning, before you get swept up into it:

 - The affair is an illusion that life will be better with this new person.
 All we can see our their positive qualities and we’re blinded to anything negative.
 It’s only later on after we’ve entered into an affair that we realize the affair did not make life easier or better, but actually made life harder and their feelings to be torn.

 - Secrecy and Lying will become your new normal.
 You’ll begin to change into something you eventually won’t recognize yourself.
 Your life will be characterized by lies and deceit.
 The very existence of an affair needs secrecy to survive and so you’ll find ways to lie more than ever before.
 Only these lies will be to the very person you vowed to love and cherish the rest of your days.
 You can’t cheat without lying and you’ll find yourself becoming a liar every day.
 Keeping those lies straight will become your part of your daily thoughts, wondering who you said what to and making sure nobody finds you out.
 Callousness will easily grow in your heart as you find yourself not caring as much telling the truth like you once did.

 - Your secret will find you out.
 You will be caught eventually.
 Part of the illusion (#1) is that you won’t be caught and you can have an affair and nobody will know and so nobody will be hurt.
 It may not happen immediately, or next month, but it will happen.
 Secrets don’t stay secrets very long and remember that people usually like having the latest gossip on others so you can guarantee that when your secret is out, more people will know about it than you could have even imagined.